akhealth/EIS-Modernization/procurement-docs-search/sow.md

     number and percentage of completed sprint tasks (e.g. percentage of tasks completed)

--   Access to the contractor’s project management tool to view development status
+-   Ongoing access to the contractor’s project management tool to view development status

 #### 5.4 Daily Operations